ebb-earl-co/tidal-wave/README.md

 * Artist's entire works retrieval support (video and audio; albums or albums and EPs and singles)
 * Because of the use of the `requests` package, system proxies are respected (HTTP, HTTPs, Socks); or can be specified by typical environment variable
 * Also because of the use of `requests`, very simple [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) request caching occurs via `CacheControl`
+* If desired, all JSON responses from the TIDAL API can be saved for inspection or posterity or debugging

 ## Getting Started
-A [HiFi Plus](https://tidal.com/pricing) account is **required** in order to retrieve HiRes FLAC, Dolby Atmos, and Sony 360 Reality Audio tracks.
-Simply a [HiFi](https://tidal.com/pricing) plan is sufficient to retrieve in 16-bit, 44.1 kHz (i.e., lossless) or lower quality as well as videos.
+A current, valid TIDAL subscription is required in order to run `tidal-wave`.
+Previously, TIDAL segmented the available audio qualities into HiFi and HiFi Plus plans: now,
+> All current TIDAL plans feature Max sound quality formats such as full lossless, HiRes FLAC, and Dolby Atmos (up to 24-bit, 192 kHz).

 More information on sound quality at [TIDAL's site here](https://tidal.com/sound-quality).

 ### Requirements
  - As resources will be fetched from the World Wide Web, an Internet connection is required
  - The venerable [FFmpeg](http://ffmpeg.org/download.html) is necessary for audio and video data manipulation.
-This project's [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as its [PyInstaller](https://pyinstaller.org/en/stable/)-created [binary for Ubuntu GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_ubuntu_amd64), [binary for Apple Silicon macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_macos_aarch64), [binary for x86\_64 macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_macos_amd64), and [binary for x86\_64 Windows](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_windows.exe) build FFmpeg from source, so separate installation is unnecessary.
+This project's [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as its [PyInstaller](https://pyinstaller.org/en/stable/)-created [binaries](https://github.com/ebb-earl-co/tidal-wave/releases/latest) build FFmpeg from source, so separate installation is unnecessary.
    - Static builds of FFmpeg are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/) for GNU/Linux, or most package managers feature `ffmpeg`.
    - For macOS, the [FFmpeg download page](http://ffmpeg.org/download.html#build-mac) links to [this download source](https://evermeet.cx/ffmpeg/); or there is always [Homebrew](https://formulae.brew.sh/formula/ffmpeg)
    - For Windows, the [FFmpeg download page](http://ffmpeg.org/download.html#build-windows) lists 2 resources; or [`chocolatey`](https://community.chocolatey.org/packages/ffmpeg) is an option
+   - If a minimal FFmpeg, compiled from source, is desired, take a look at this project's [BUILDME.md](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/BUILDME.md) file for decent instructions
  - This is a Python package, so **to use it in the default manner** you will need [Python 3](https://www.python.org/downloads/), version 3.8 or newer, on your system.
    - *However*, as of December 2023, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave); and [PyInstaller](https://pyinstaller.org/en/stable/)-created binaries for x86\_64 GNU/Linux, Apple Silicon macOS, x86\_64 macOS, and x86\_64 Windows are provided for download and use that *do not require Python to be installed*
  - Only a handful of Python libraries are dependencies: